dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 `Content-Type` | Specifies the MIME type of the content.
 Each response should have a content-type.
 The middleware will check this value to determine if the response should be compressed.
 The middleware includes a set of [default MIME types](#mime-types) that it will encode, but you can replace or add MIME types.
 `Vary` | When sent by the server with a value of `Accept-Encoding` to clients and proxies, it indicates that they should cache (vary) responses based on the value of the `Accept-Encoding` header of the request.
 The result of returning content with the `Vary: Accept-Encoding` header is that both compressed and uncompressed responses will be cached separately.

-## When to use Response Compression Middleware
-Use Response Compression Middleware when you're unable to use the [Dynamic Compression module](https://www.iis.net/overview/reliability/dynamiccachingandcompression) in IIS, the [Apache mod_deflate module](http://httpd.apache.org/docs/current/mod/mod_deflate.html), [NGINX Compression and Decompression](https://www.nginx.com/resources/admin-guide/compression-and-decompression/), or your application is hosted directly on [WebListener server](xref:fundamentals/servers/weblistener) or [Kestrel](xref:fundamentals/servers/kestrel).
-The main reason to use the server-based response compression technologies in IIS, Apache, or Nginx is that the performance of the middleware probably won't match that of the server modules.
+You can explore the features of the Response Compression Middleware with the [sample application](https://github.com/aspnet/Docs/tree/master/aspnetcore/performance/response-compression/sample).
+The sample illustrates the compression of application responses using Gzip and custom compression providers.
+It also shows you how to add a MIME type to the default list of MIME types for compression.

 ## Package
 To include the middleware in your project, add a reference to the `Microsoft.AspNetCore.ResponseCompression` package.
 The middleware is available for projects that target .NET Framework 4.5.1 or .NET Standard 1.3 or higher.

 ## Configuration
-If you plan to implement the middleware with default Gzip compression and for default MIME types, you can add the middleware to your service collection and processing pipeline.
-No additional configuration is required.
+The following highlighted code shows how to enable the Response Compression Middleware with the with the default Gzip compression and for default MIME types.

 [!code-csharp[Main](response-compression/sample/StartupBasic.cs?name=snippet1&highlight=3,8)]

 > [!NOTE]
-> Use a tool like [Fiddler](http://www.telerik.com/fiddler), [Firebug](http://getfirebug.com/), or [Postman](https://www.getpostman.com/), all of which allow you to set the `Accept-Encoding` request header and study the response headers, size, and body.
+> Use a tool like [Fiddler](http://www.telerik.com/fiddler), [Firebug](http://getfirebug.com/), or [Postman](https://www.getpostman.com/) to set the `Accept-Encoding` request header and study the response headers, size, and body.

 Submit a request to the sample application without the `Accept-Encoding` header and observe that the response is uncompressed.
 The `Content-Encoding` and `Vary` headers are not present on the response.